achristen/Meteobike/QGIS-Analysis/readme.md

 ### Create a gridded map of the heat island

 Essentially the same procedure can also be used to aggregate the measured datapoints in a gridded map.
 QGIS has an option to create different grids as polygon layers.
-To create a grid, select menu `Vector` > `Research Tools` > `Create grid...`:
+To create a grid, select menu `Vector` > `Research Tools` > `Create Grid...`:

 ![Images/QGIS_CreateGrid.png](Images/QGIS_CreateGrid.png)